adobe/pdfservices-python-sdk-samples/README.md

 ### Licensing

-This project is licensed under the Apache2 License.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE.md) for more information.